venkateshragi/mViewer/README.md

    Q. Why do we skip tests ?.

    A. Because we need to configure src/test/resources/mongo.config to point to running mongod service.
 To let the test run.
-   Once set, tests should run out of the box.
+   Once set, tests can run.

 ##### Running standalone
 Run using maven.
 It will create a war and run it using the jetty server on a default port (Check the logs that print on your screen to spot it), you can access the service at http://localhost:8080/mViewer/